JSM2512/SOEN-6441-Warzone-Group-16-Winter-2024/README.md

 WarZone-Game is a strategic board game developed in Java, where players compete to dominate territories and achieve global conquest.
 Inspired by the classic Risk board game, it emulates the original [WarZone](https://www.warzone.com/) game with unique enhancements, including a tournament mode.

 ## Features
-- Multiple game modes including single-player, multiplayer, and tournament mode.
+- Multiple game modes including multiplayer and tournament mode.
 - Save and load game functionality.
 - Detailed game logs for reviewing past moves.